-In plain language, Dr. Idahosa treats patients with burning mouth, jaw pain, and chronic oral and facial pain resulting from disorders in the nerves that supply the jaw and mouth.
-She also treats lesions in the mouth, such as canker sores, oral viral, bacterial, fungal infections, and oral ulcers resulting from various disorders, including lichen planus, pemphigus vulgaris mucous membrane pemphigoid.
+In plain language, Dr. Idahosa treats patients with burning mouth, jaw pain, and chronic oral and facial pain resulting from disorders in the nerves in the jaw and mouth.
+She also treats lesions in the mouth, such as canker sores, oral viral, bacterial, fungal infections, and oral ulcers resulting from various disorders, including lichen planus, pemphigus vulgaris, and mucous membrane pemphigoid.
 In addition, she evaluates and manages patients with red and white patches in the mouth, which could be indicative of oral cancer.
 She also provides treatment for dry mouth and oral side effects of medications and systemic diseases.

 On your first visit, you can expect Dr. Idahosa to do a detailed and extensive oral exam with possible 3D imaging, depending on the reason for your visit.
-Having Dr. Idahosa as your treating provider allows you to experience the patience and rounded knowledge of a provider who has gained expertise in her field.
+Having Dr. Idahosa as your your dental specialist allows you to experience the patience and rounded knowledge of a provider who has gained expertise in her field.
 She collaborates with other healthcare providers as needed to ensure that you receive comprehensive management of your pain, discomfort, or oral lesion.

 Patients with dental phobia immediately feel at home and comfortable at Bucks Dental Health and Esthetics.
 The entire team here works closely with everyone fearful about dental care, finding ways to help each patient overcome their anxiety and get the dental attention they need to stay healthy.